pnithida/DADS5001_Quiz1_6420422004/README.md

 If user want to UPDATE any item, user can click on any box in the row and change the data befor pressing "Update" button.

+Below figure shows that user will change quantity from '9' to '10'.
+Now, it shows quantity '9' for Item ID 10.

 <img width="1108" alt="update1" src="https://user-images.githubusercontent.com/56344603/204695105-9e990953-9c4b-42ac-a35f-8abd4c01da10.png">

-The data will be changed and app will RETREIVE the latest collections and show in the table
+After user press update, the data will be changed to '10' and app will RETREIVE the latest collections and show in the table

 <img width="1109" alt="update2" src="https://user-images.githubusercontent.com/56344603/204695124-368c44cc-01b9-405c-8b77-850873099fd3.png">

 User can delete the unwanted row by click on any box in the row and press "Delete" button.

+Below figue shows that user will delete Item ID 5.

 <img width="1109" alt="delete1" src="https://user-images.githubusercontent.com/56344603/204695159-62f4f5c8-4ad0-4694-8e54-430e2e313f4f.png">

-The delete row will be gone.
+After user press, row of Item ID 5 is gone.

 <img width="1102" alt="delete2" src="https://user-images.githubusercontent.com/56344603/204695177-8e8f77e3-75b2-46a6-8109-90b05d2e390e.png">